Comets (film)

 Comets (Georgian: კომეტები, K'omet'ebi) is a 2019 Georgian drama film written and directed by Tamar Shavgulidze in her screen debut.
-The film follows two women who are reunited after thirty years following a brief romantic relationship as teenagers, during which time one has moved abroad and become a restauranteur, while the other has remained in Georgia, married and had children.
+The film follows two women who are reunited after thirty years following a brief romantic relationship as teenagers, during which time one has moved abroad and become a restaurateur, while the other has remained in Georgia, married and had children.
 The film premiered at the 2019 Toronto International Film Festival.

 Synopsis

 Nana is preparing for the arrival of her son Giorgi and his family when her childhood friend Irina, with whom she had a secret love affair as a teenager, stops by her home in the countryside outside Tbilisi on her way to the airport to return to her home in Kraków.
 The women talk about the three decades that have passed: Irina moved to Europe, witnessing the fall of the Berlin Wall and living in Germany and Portugal before taking over her father's restaurant business in Poland upon his death; while Nana remained in their hometown through several wars, married and had two children - including a daughter secretly named after Irina - before being widowed seven years earlier.
 During their conversations, flashbacks are shown of their adolescence in Nana's garden.
 In the present, the two share a kiss before being interrupted by Nana's daughter returning home.
 The film ends with the recreation of a sci-fi film that the younger versions of Nana and Irina watched in Nana's garden.